Angularin/ng-base-boilerplate/README.md

 # Angularin/ng-base-boilerplate

-Angularin’s blank base boilerplate for fast, scalable Angular apps.
-Built with the latest Angular, best tools, and AI-assisted workflows to help developers code smarter and follow best practices.
+Angularin's base boilerplate for fast, scalable Angular apps.
+Built with the latest Angular features and AI-assisted workflows to help developers code smarter and follow best practices.

+This boilerplate focuses on foundational tooling only—no page features like login or navigation (those will be created separately).
+It provides a minimal, well-configured starting point with AI integration baked in.

 ## Best Tools Added